Denikaina Ready: Critical reception

-Mahesh Koneru of 123telugu.com gave a review of rating 3.5/5 stating "Overall, you will walk out of the theater happy.
-Denikaina Ready is a good, time pass entertainer that makes for a nice holiday watch."
 Jeevi of idlebrain.com gave a review of 3.25/5 stating "Denikaina Ready is a comedy film with an underlying sentiment.
 The Interval twist is interesting.
 The director has succeeded in creating a typical Priyadarshan type of satire of mistaken identities.
 The plus points of the film are Vishnu - Brahmanandam comedy.
 On the flip side, the story depends on the clichéd aspect of Rayalaseema faction wars.
 On a whole, Denikaina Ready has enough ingredients to work at the box office.
 Super Good Movies gave a review of rating 3/5 stating "A Good Entertainer from Vishnu, Brahmanandam Combination.
-You must watch." zimbio.com gave a review stating "Denikaina Ready good entertainer.
-Go enjoy it !!" apherald gave a review of rating 3.75/5 stating "Hilarious movie.
-Songs could have been better composed." telugu.way2movies.com gave a review of rating 3/5 stating the film to be a "High on Entertainment!!!". mirchi9.com gave a review stating "Denikaina Ready is a very good comedy entertainer which can be watched along with your family and friends in this holiday season."
+You must watch."
 Sify.com gave a review of rating 3/5 stating "Denikaina Ready is a time pass flick.
 Although it runs with formula comedy scenes, it also has some genuine comedy sequences and the film moves on with regular doses of laughs."
-This got a wide release in more than 300 plus centers and got a 100-day run in 8 centers and a 175-day run in 1 center.